GMLC-TDC/HELICS/README.md

 Previous and existing use cases have stretched across a wide range of scales in time and spatial area, from transient dynamics to long-term planning studies, and from individual appliance behavior to nation-wide simulations.

-## Philosophy of HELICS
+### Philosophy of HELICS

-The design and development of HELICS is driven by a number of philosophical considerations that have a clear path to design decisions in the code
+The design and development of HELICS is driven by a number of philosophical considerations that have a clear path to design decisions in the code and reflect the needs of the use cases that drive HELICS development.

 - Make it as easy as possible for federates of all kinds to work together
 - Federates cannot impose restrictions or requirements on other federates